tueric/weifund-contracts/README.md

 ### CampaignRegistry
 `CampaignRegistry.sol` ---  This allows WeiFund campaign operators to register their third-party crowdfund with the WeiFund platform.

-This contract is mainly to utilize solidities fallback method, and redirect funds from a single address to a campaign hosted on the WeiFund core contract.

 #### Contract Interface:
 ```